modelab/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 > In order to get a UI element (eg. slider, toggle, button, etc.) to show up in the Remote Control Panel, we have to first publish it.

-The RCP UI can also be customized – allowing you to control where access points appear in the interface, the names and colors of different groups.
-To modify the layout of the RCP you first have to switch from Working Mode (the default RCP view) to Editing Mode.
-You can enter the Editing Mode by clicking on the green pencil in the upper right hand corner of the RCP.
-Once in Editing Mode, you can create new UI groups, rearrange elements within groups, add labels, change colors and more.
-To delete a UI element, simply drag the element outside the border of the RCP.
-You cannot change the individual values of the parameters if you are in Editing Mode.
-Instead, you will have to click on the green pencil icon to switch back to the standard Working Mode.
+To help users understand your RCP user-interface, arrange elements in the RCP into groups and provide them with labels and colors.
+Clicking the green pencil in the upper right hand corner of the RCP toggles it between Working Mode and Editing Mode.
+To delete UI elements, simply drag them past the edge of the RCP.

 >_The Remote Control Panel has two modes: Edit Mode (left) which allows you to reorganize the look and feel of the RCP, and Working Mode where you can modify the actual values of the UI elements._
 ![IMAGE](images/1-1-3/1-1-3_008-remote-control2.png)
 >The Remote Control Panel in Edit Mode has an orange background.